The creativity of author, designer and publisher Ben Arogundade

 This is the most important time in the history of the struggle for racial equality since the death of Martin Luther King in 1968 — and the Black Lives Matter movement is its global, multi-racial spearhead.
 I have written before about the history of the black experience, in a book called Black Beauty published in 2000.
 It went on to become a bestseller, was honoured by the New York Public Library and become the subject of a three-part BBC documentary.

 My proposed new book is a “sequel” which continues this literary journey into this new century.
 Beginning where ‘Black Beauty’ left off, this commemorative coffee table book will narrate the story of society’s prejudices against BAME people in this new century.
 Written, designed and published by me, the remit is to produce a large format coffee table book consisting of approximately 15,000 words.
 It will be illustrated with the most comprehensive and qualitative selection of images ever assembled on the subject.
 Approximately 200 colour and black-and-white archival illustrations will feature, including all the key figures in the struggle.
 The pages will combine the best magazine covers with contemporary photographs by some of the foremost names in fashion and portrait photography.
 The book will observe premium production values in printing, paper and packaging.

 The title will become an important educational and historical document that will both inform the growing audience of people seeking to understand how we got here, and also help ensure that the aims and values of the Black Lives Matter movement continue to resonate.

 Size — 23.5 x 30.5cms.

 Pages — 256

-The book will be available to purchase online worldwide in the summer of 2021.
+The book will be available to purchase online worldwide in December 2021.

 The money will be used to fund the writing, production and printing of the book, as well as its PR and launch activities.